dmillerw/nuklear4j/Readme.md

 - Immediate mode graphical user interface toolkit
 - Fully skinnable and customizable
 - The Java graphics backend uses AWT currently
-- Works with Java 5 or newer (for older version, just remove annotations in the source code)
+- Works with Java 5 or newer (for older versions, just remove annotations in the source code)

 ## Building